 Great British Railway Journeys

-Michael Portillo follows in the footsteps of the father of the train timetable in this revealing portrait of Britain through the eyes of the cartographic genius that was George Bradshaw.
+Michael Portillo follows in the footsteps of the father of the train timetable in this revealing portrait of Britain through the eyes of George Bradshaw whose Railway Guide was published in 1841.

 The series is a snapshot of Britain today: its people, stories, scenery, architecture, customs, history and how life and landscape has changed over the last 150 years since Bradshaw became a household name.